GeoscienceAustralia/ptha/README.md

 *Please use the most up-to-date source code in preference to the "releases".
 In this repository, "releases" are only used to snapshot the code at some point in time (e.g. to help reproduce old results of the developer).
-The master branch is reccommended for general use, and should pass the full test suite.*
+The master branch is recommended for general use, and should pass the full test suite.*

 ## License